shindedarshan/Human-Activity-Recognition/README.md

 Driver.py is the starting point of the code.
 To run this file 3 paramters are required.

-1. question_number: Possible values for this paramters are 1, 2 and 3.
+param1 - question_number: Possible values for this parameters are 1, 2 and 3.

                     1. Predict activity given subject.